iamguid/ngx-mf/README.md

 > }>
 > ```

-As you see root is `FormGroup`, and elements is `FormControl` - it is the default behavior of `FormModel`
+As you can see root is `FormGroup`, and elements is `FormControl` - it is the default behavior of `FormType` without annotations

-As you see `c` field is optional, because in `Model` this field marked as optional in form type too.
+As you can see `c` field is optional, because in `Model` this field marked as optional in form type too.
 That means, all optionals will be optionals in inferred type.

 ---